DiRaltvein/memory-corruption-examples/README.md

   - static code analyzer notifications were counter from file bin_xnu_kernelcache.c as well as from r_endian.h where the out of bound access actually happens
 - 3\*
   - while loop where is vulnerability takes 2812 code rows WOW.
+- 4\*
+  - analyzed was not header file itself but rather one of the examples (samples/file_open_sample.c) that directly called vulnerable function.
+Only error notifications from tinydir.h file were taken into account when composing the table